FlixCoder/serde-brief/docs/format-specification.md

 ## Mapping of Rust Types to Encoded Data

 The encoding/serialization and decoding/deserialization happens via `serde`, so it follows the [serde data model](https://serde.rs/data-model.html).
 Please familiarize yourself with its concept to fully understand the following.
-In any case, the following describes how Rust types are mapped to Brief format types.
+In any case, the following describes how Rust types are mapped to Serde-Brief format types.

 There are two modes of the format.
 The first and default encodes structs as maps with keys being strings of the fields' names.
 The second encodes structs as maps with keys being unsigned integers, where the value denotes the index/position in the struct.
 Similarly, the same happens for enums.
 Variants are encoded either as string or as unsigned integer denoting their index (NOT discriminant).